-Building on the messy-interface premise, it is necessary to keep finding related listings on the website simple.
+Building on the messy interface premise, it is necessary to keep finding related listings on the website simple.
 Providing comprehensive search options based on relevant categories and tags that help the front-end user find what they are looking for in the least possible time goes a long way towards increasing conversion rates.

 Users appreciate websites that go out of the way to offer recommendations about the local activities that can be done, or regional attractions to visit, while on the vacation.
 This can be something as simple as a campfire on the beach to something as exclusive as a customized tour of the local historical monument.
 It helps to have listings that have regional expertise and are willing to organize activities leveraging the knowledge.

 Recommendations can be a great way of helping travelers plan their itineraries and enjoy off-the-track experiences.
-These create indelible memories that encourage users to return to your website for future trips.
+These create indelible memories that encourage users to return to your website for future trips!

 #5 Featured Displays

 Big, beautiful, and captivating images are generally the first things your visitors get hooked on to.
 It is necessary to present your listings in the best light possible, literally.
-Adding a picture gallery, actual photos clicked by previous visitors, and clear and distinctive images has a definite impact on the user.
+Adding a picture gallery, actual photos clicked by previous visitors, and clear and distinctive images have a definite impact on the user.

 However, it is necessary to ensure that the image has been optimized for the web interface.
-High resolution images that take too long to load are extremely off-putting and account for the highest bounce rates.
+High-resolution images that take too long to load are extremely off-putting and account for the highest bounce rates.
 Again, balance is key.
 You can also go for stock photos at times, but it is more advisable to use your own snaps for the most part.